NaomiProject/naomi-docs/setup/index.md

 # Setup and Usage

-This section covers the Naomi software post installation setup, cofiguration and initial usage issue, as well as providing a plugin development tutorial It is intended as a how to on getting the user up and running.
+This section covers the Naomi software post installation setup, configuration and initial usage issue, as well as providing a plugin development tutorial It is intended as a how to on getting the user up and running.
 In addition it deals with some basic topics of operation to support productive usage of the environment.